Impatiens

 Common Issues and Troubleshooting

-• Root Rot: Typically due to poor drainage.
-Use well-draining soil and prevent overwatering.
+• Rotting roots usually indicate poor drainage.
+Use well-draining potting mix and avoid overwatering.

 History and Folklore